Endangered Species Act: An Overview

 Recovery Plans

 In addition to designating critical habitat, FWS and NMFS are tasked with developing recovery plans for every listed species.
 Recovery plans outline the steps needed to return a species to ecological health.
-The plans include when and where the steps will need to take place along with the estimated cost of recovery and a general timeline.
+The plans include when and where the steps will need to take place, along with the estimated cost of recovery and a general timeline.
 However, neither the ESA nor its regulations provide a large amount of detail on requirements for the recovery plans, and the plans are not binding on federal agencies.

 Safe Harbor Agreements

 Safe Harbor Agreements (SHA) are voluntary agreements between the federal government and non-federal landowners.
 These agreements are available only on private lands.
 Under an SHA, the landowner agrees to undertake actions that contribute to the conservation and recovery of listed species.
 In exchange, the landowner will not be bound by any land use restrictions not included in the SHA, even if the conservation activity leads to an increase in the population of listed species present on the landowner’s property.
-The SHA will also authorize any incidental take of a listed species as a result of the conservation activities carried out by the landowner.
+The SHA will also authorize any incidental take of a listed species resulting from the conservation activities carried out by the landowner.
 Additionally, the Services cannot require any new or additional land management activities by SHA participants without their consent.

 SHAs must be initiated by the private landowner and can take anywhere from six to nine months to develop.
 After an SHA expires, the landowner may choose to either renew the agreement or let the agreement lapse.
 If the agreement lapses, the landowner is free to return the property to the baseline conditions that existed before the SHA was in place.